 “I thought,” Miller said, “I seen you with another man.”

-She cocked her head.
+She tilted her chin.
 “I’m talking to you, Mr. Miller.
 You’re a man.
 See how it happens?”
 She reached out and tugged at Mulhall’s sleeve.
 “Let’s go upstairs, Alfred.
 Mr. Miller wants to shut up for the night.”

 “Hold on,” Miller said.
 “You, mister.”